 What’s been replaced in the Core Web Vitals report?

 As with most releases from google, they’ve kept their cards close to their chest and have yet to reveal just exactly what has been changed.
 However, it does show various new metrics that website owners need to be familiar with going forward and shows a split between mobile performance and desktop performance.

 Over the last 18 months, Google has been pushing through its mobile first update, so it’s not surprising to see that user experience on handheld devices is at the forefront of this new update.

 With such a focus on user experience including speed, mobile friendliness algorithm shifts and improving search experience to offer featured snippets, structured data, ‘zero search results’ pages (where only one definitive answer to a query is provided) it shouldn’t come as a surprise that Google is now shifting the limelight back to websites.

-Google’s focus now seems to be on providing a top quality user experience, and Web Vitals is their attempt to provide a set of guidelines and quality signals to allow website owners to ensure their site meets the modern needs of users in 2020.
+Google’s focus now seems to be on providing a top quality user experience.
+Web Vitals aim is to provide a set of guidelines and quality signals for website owners to ensure their site meets the modern needs of users.